 Discover wonderful wildlife including Bald Eagles, Sandhill Cranes and Red Shouldered Hawks, plus the rare Greater Prairie Chicken, which can all be found in this area.
 You can even enjoy swimming and paddle boarding at the beaches at Lake Arrowhead, Wazeecha and Nepco.

-After all that exploring and walking, you'll want a resort that gives you the opportunity to unwind and relax.
-Despite a limited choice of accommodation along this route, the Sleep Inn & Suites hotel offers plenty of amenities to keep the seasoned traveler happy.
+After all that exploring and walking, you'll want a resort that gives you the opportunity to unwind and relax, and just 20 minutes away you'll find the ideal place for just that at Cobblestone Hotel & Suites - Stevens Point.

 Stay in the heart of Chicago